 Other areas noted for wild horses include the Guy Fawkes Rivers, Oxley Wild Rivers, Yuraygir, Barrington Tops, Blue Mountains, and Kanagra-Boyd National Parks and the Yerranderie State Conservation Area.
 Horses also exist in non-conservation areas, particularly bordering parks.

 In October 2000, the slaughter of over 600 brumbies in the Guy Fawkes River National Park sparked widespread public outcry and national media attention.
 The RSPCA condemned the cull and brought suit against the NSW Government.
 In response, the NSW Minister for the Environment banned aerial culling in NSW and set up an independent inquiry resulting in a plan of management of horses.

-The inquiry included the publication of a Heritage Horse Study in 2002 which found that the Guy Fawkes horses had significant local heritage status and are descendents of Australia’s cavalry horses.
+The inquiry included the publication of a Heritage Horse Study in 2002 which found that the Guy Fawkes horses had significant local heritage status and are descendants of Australia’s cavalry horses.
 The region contributed stock to what is now the Waler and Stockhorse.
 The investigation also revealed, via DNA testing, that inbreeding of Guy Fawkes brumbies is less than 5%, in contrast to Thoroughbreds which are about 20% inbred.
 The Guy Fawkes horses are the only wild horses in Australia with heritage status.